 People do not need any reason to dance here.
 The celebrations on the streets between Durga Puja, Ganesh Chaturthi, Janmashtami, and Holi showcase the true moving abilities of Indians.

 The Surajkund Craft Fair held in February every year in Haryana attracts people from far and wide.
 In such ceremonies, you can get to know the real India, And every person comes to these fairs to know some other society and customs.

 Indian Architecture and Art

 Sculptures in the time of Sindhu Ghati were carved on stone and brass.
-It known from the excavation of Sindhu Ghati.
+It is known from the excavation of Sindhu Ghati.

-which built by cutting very large rocks, And the sculpture of Elephanta Caves located in Maharashtra and Kashi Vishwanath and Jain Temples located at Pattadakal in Karnataka.
+which was built by cutting very large rocks, And the sculpture of Elephanta Caves located in Maharashtra and Kashi Vishwanath and Jain Temples located at Pattadakal in Karnataka.

 So, Friends, There are many Interesting Facts about Indian Culture.
 Which joined Indian Culture.